kumar776/Midterm/README.md

 AngularJS is a structural framework for dynamic web applications.
 It lets you use HTML as your template language and lets you extend HTML's syntax to express your application components clearly and succinctly.
 Its data binding and dependency injection eliminate much of the code you currently have to write.

+### Controller:
+A controller is defined using ng-controller directive.
+A controller is a JavaScript object that contains attributes/properties, and functions. ...
+The property fullName is the function of $scope.

 ### Create:
 Angular is quit easy to SJON.
 First create the website front hand profile and its instruments like table, form,
                     buttons and complete font hand.Here you can see my website fronthand complete code just